hayatu4islam/coop-coevolutionary-genetic-algorithm/Implementation/README.md

 The results produced by the Python scripts are saved here.
 Each experiment has its own subdirectory with txt files containing the results.
 The subdirectory matlab_plotting_scripts contain the MATLAB scripts used to plot the results.
+The subdirectory previous_results contains backups of previous runs of the software.

 ## requirements.txt
 The Python libraries needed to run this project.